saskiakutz/BaClAva/README.md

 ## About Bayesian software:

-Bayesian software **need a proper name!** is a software tool with a grafic user interface for clustering data from single-molecule localisation microscopy (SMLM) with a Bayesian model based on the code published in Rubin-Delaunchy et al. [[1]](#1).
+Bayesian software **need a proper name!** is a software tool with a grafic user interface for clustering data from single-molecule localisation microscopy (SMLM).
+It uses a Bayesian engine for user-independent clustering based on the code published in Rubin-Delaunchy et al. [[1]](#1).
 This tool offers the option to simulate SMLM-like localisations, do the clustering of the localisation with a Bayesian model, and post-process single and multiple experiments.
 Hence, the user will get non-user-biased clustering results in a reasonable amount of time.

 ## Table of content: